MartinEBravo/movie-rating-predictor-service/README.md

 # Serverless Machine Learning System for IMDb Movie Rating Prediction

+## ⭐ Support the Project

+If you find this project useful, please **give it a star** ⭐ on GitHub!
+It helps others discover the project and keeps it growing.

+👉 Click the ⭐ button at the top!

+## 🚀 Free Cloud Resources for MLOps

+Want to experiment with this project using a **real feature store**?
+You can get started with **Hopsworks for free**!

+🔹 Sign up for a free account at [Hopsworks.ai](https://www.hopsworks.ai/)
+🔹 Get access to cloud resources to run feature pipelines and inference models.

+This makes it easy to deploy and test machine learning pipelines in a **scalable** and **serverless** way.

 ## Overview

 This project is a serverless machine learning system that predicts IMDb ratings for movies using a dynamic dataset from [Kaggle](https://www.kaggle.com/datasets/alanvourch/tmdb-movies-daily-updates/data).
 The system comprises four main pipelines: